TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 F1-F12 keys are sent as keycodes (simultaneous) and not keypress types - to send [F3] press [Cfg] [Kbd] [NXT] 3 times then [1F3] 3 times then [ADD] [NXT] [EXE].
 Press [Up] to assign it to key [M2].
 Once assigned it will survive a reboot.

+The Keyboard canbe used to change various options by sending *option*value command such as:
+(1) Change the LCD blank timeout: Send the macro *tb*num with the built-in keyboard where num = 0,1-9 - *tb*0 = 120 hours,
+*tb*1 = 30 seconds
+(2) Send the macro *po* with the built-in keyboard to toggle the Power Keys Option to use the Menu (GUI+X + i,u,r or the GUI+R + shutdown + options command

+Math-Greek-Algebra Keyboard:
-Math-Greek-Algebra Keyboard This is a triple-function-per-key macro keyboard with 4 pages and 4 x 9 x 3 = 108 math and greek algebra and logic symbols.
+This is a triple-key macro keyboard with 4 pages and 4 x 9 x 3 = 108 math and greek algebra symbols.
 It is sent to the PC as (hex) Unicode + [ALT] + [x] and can be directly entered into MSWord and in LibreOffice (also on Linux).
 The three control keys are [EXE] - send the symbol to the PC, [NXT] - next page of symbols, and [ESC] go back to the main Config layout.

 The [M6] key section in the code has a few examples of using Alt + Number Keypad for Maths and special symbols or characters.
 There are 2 ways to do it - the first is to type the character's Unicode (hex without the 0x or decimal) into